Rolleston

 Painterly Decoration and Symbolism

-The front panels and sides are naturalistically decorated with lush sprays of flowering peach branches, curling leaves, and boldly coloured parrots perched amidst the foliage.
-These motifs—painstakingly outlined with a pointed stylus and then filled with vivid pigments and touches of gold—are emblematic of auspicious themes in Chinese decorative art: peaches symbolise longevity and immortality, while parrots represent eloquence and refinement.
-The painterly surface treatment, enhanced with cinnabar red, warm browns, moss greens, and touches of soft gilding, achieves both depth and vitality.
+The cabinets are decorated with sprays of flowering peach branches, leaves, and boldly coloured parrots perched amidst the foliage.
+These motifs are outlined and then filled with pigments and touches of gold, depictions which are emblematic of themes in Chinese culture; peaches symbolise longevity and immortality, while parrots represent eloquence and refinement.

 A Rare and Refined Interior

 Opening the double doors reveals a rare and highly refined interior configuration, indicating the cabinets’ dual function as both practical storage and decorative objects.
-Each contains an upper compartment with a single shelf, and below this, a pair of central interior doors painted in vivid red and green lacquer with stylised archaistic dragons—motifs drawn from ancient bronzes and associated with imperial power and cosmic order.
-These miniature doors enclose further shelving.
-Beneath this are two small drawers, their fronts delicately decorated with floral sprays and fitted with small brass pulls.
+Each contains an upper compartment with a single shelf, and below this, a pair of central interior doors decorated with red and green dragons, that were associated with imperial power.

 Rarity and Historical Significance